malec/ghe-origin-migrator/readme.md

 ## Installing

-clone the repo in your workdir
+clone the repo in your enterprise workdir, with your other enterprise repositories

-run `yarn`

 ## Usage

 `./index [options] <sourceUrl> <targetUrl> <sourceOrg> <targetOrg>`

-refer to `./index --help` for more help
+refer to `./index --help` for more help and examples

 or

+First, install dependencies to start by running
+`yarn` or `npm install`

+and

 `yarn start`